by Randall CraigFiled in: Blog, Business Development, Learning, Make It Happen TipsheetTagged as: Not-for-profit

 If you have only developed skills to grow sales and reduce costs, then you might be perfectly well-suited for the corporate world… of ten years ago.
 Just as individuals grow and learn, so do corporations.

-Over the last decade, many corporate entities have looked at the not-for-profit sector and recognized that focusing on the needs of a wider stakeholder group is precisely the means to a [profitability] end.
+Over the last decade, many corporate entities have looked at the not-for-profit sector and recognized that focusing on the needs of a wider stakeholder group is precisely the means to a [profitable] end.
 At the same time, not-for-profits have changed by learning from the corporate world: many have developed sophisticated marketing and fundraising programs, strong technological foundations, and tremendous management focus.
 Developing skills beyond profit and loss is critical for professional success in the corporate world of today: relationship-building skills, communications skills, analytical skills, and conflict management skills are but a few.

 Identify the stakeholders who you serve.
-Some will be your “clients”, both internal and external: this week, it’s the “non-customers” that you want to think about.
+Some will be your “clients”, both internal and external: this week, it’s the “non-clients” that you want to think about.
 Who are they?
 What are their needs?
 And what can you do to better serve them?
 Answer these questions, and commit to doing at least one thing beyond the normal.
-Learn from the not-for-profit world: while you may have clear performance objectives that are related to profitability, success comes from serving non-customers as well.
+Learn from the not-for-profit world: while you may have clear performance objectives that are related to profitability, success comes from serving non-clients as well.

 Does this topic resonate?
 Reach out to Randall: he can present it to your group.
 (More presentation topics)

 www.RandallCraig.com: Professional credentials site.

 Each week, get Randall’s 60-second nugget on translating digital knowledge to action.
 Curious?
 Read 600+ past articles.

 If you are interested in receiving these each week (there is no cost), fill in your name and address below.